Texas State Bobcats football: Rivalries

-Texas State football maintains two rivalries with the UTSA Roadrunners and the Sam Houston State University Bearkats.
+Texas State football maintains a rivalry with the UTSA.
 They also have a number of defunct rivalries caused by conference realignment.

 Sam Houston

-Beginning in 1915, Texas State and Sam Houston Bearkats football played annually until a major conference realignment caused the rivalry to go defunct in 2011.
-However, due to another major conference realignment, the rivalry has since been renewed for the 2024 season at NRG Stadium where the Bearkats won 40-39 in front of a crowd of 27,225.
-The Bobcats lead the series 50-38-5, but the Bearkats hold a lead in the series since both teams moved to division I in 1986 at 17-9-1.
+Beginning in 1915, Texas State and Sam Houston played annually until a major conference realignment caused the rivalry to go defunct in 2011.
+However, due to another major conference realignment, the rivalry has since been renewed for the 2024 season at NRG Stadium where the Bearkats won 40–39 in front of a crowd of 27,225.
+The Bobcats lead the series 50–38–5, but the Bearkats hold a lead in the series since both teams moved to the Division I ranks in 1986 at 17–9–1.
 As of September 2024, there is no future game scheduled in this rivalry series through at least 2031.

 UTSA

 Texas State and UTSA faced off for the first time in the football continuation of the I-35 Maroon/Orange Rivalry between the two schools in the Alamodome on November 24, 2012.
-The Bobcats lost the game to the UTSA Roadrunners by a score of 38–31.
+Texas State won the last matchup 43–36 at UFCU Stadium on September 6, 2025.
 UTSA leads the series 5–2.

 North Texas

-The first ever meeting between Texas State and North Texas took place during the 1915 season with the Mean Green winning 14-0.
-The Bobcats and the Mean Green have played 40 times against each other, making it the second most played series between the Group of Five Texas schools behind the Sam Houston-Texas State series.
+The first ever meeting between Texas State and North Texas took place during the 1915 season with the Mean Green winning 14–0.
+The Bobcats and the Mean Green have played 40 times against each other, making it the second most played series between the Group of Five Texas schools behind the Sam Houston–Texas State series.
 When Texas State defeated North Texas in the 2025 First Responder Bowl, it was the first time the teams have met since the 1994 season.
-North Texas leads the overall series 29-8-2.
+North Texas leads the overall series 29–8–2.

 Texas State will face North Texas in the 2026 and 2030 football seasons.

 Nicholls

-As of the end of the 2021 FBS season, Nicholls leads the series 16–15.
+As of the end of the 2025 season, Texas State Bobcats football leads the series 17–15.